numerous-com/numerous-sdk/docs/collections.md

 ### Creating and accessing collections

-In order to access a collection in your application, you can use `numerous.collections.collection`, which returns a `CollectionReference` with the specified key.
+To access a collection in your application, you can use `numerous.collections.collection`, which returns a `CollectionReference` with the specified key.